Azure/azure-sdk-for-net/sdk/core/Azure.Core.TestFramework/README.md

 ![image](https://user-images.githubusercontent.com/1697911/72942831-52c7ca00-3d29-11ea-9b7e-2e54198d800d.png)

-__Note:__ If test recordings are enabled, the recordings will be generated against the latests version of the service.
+__Note:__ If test recordings are enabled, the recordings will be generated against the latest version of the service.

-## Support for an additional test parameter
+### Support for an additional test parameter

 The `ClientTestFixture` attribute also supports specifying an additional array of parameter values to send to the test class.
 Similar to the service versions, this results in the creation of a permutation of each test for each parameter value specified.